 - Improving facilities and services to encourage cycling, including continued delivery of Plymouth’s Strategic Cycle Network.

 - Investing in a range of measures to enable and encourage more journeys to be made on foot, including maintaining and expanding the network of Public Rights Of Way and trails.

-- Continuing to support, and looking, to expand Community Transport schemes.
+- Continuing to support and where feasible expand Community Transport schemes.

-- Using Intelligent Transport Systems to increase the efficiency of the highway network to make best use of its assets.
+- Developing our Intelligent Transport Systems to increase the efficiency of the highway network to make best use of its assets.

 - Partnership working with neighbouring authorities and Highways England to ensure effective operation of the local and strategic road network and the interface between the two.